 I need to write a blog post about my off-site secure camera equipment storage solutions, but for now this is just a list of gear I frequently find myself recommending.
 I am making huge omissions at this point (lighting and lenses, for example), but I’ll update this page often.

-This section will be expanded in the future, but for now I should recommend the Canon 7D, my personal camera body of choice.
-I also love the Canon 5D mkii.
-The 60D is excellently geared towards video and in some ways is the best-suited for video out of any DSLR available.
+This section will be expanded in the future, but for now I should recommend DSLR users to look at the Canon 5Diii, my personal camera body of choice.
+I also love the Canon 7D when I need a bit more zoom out of my lenses, but it’s getting a bit old for the market.
+The 70D is excellently geared towards video and in some ways is the best-suited for video out of any DSLR available.
 If you are saving pennies to buy an HDSLR video-enabled still camera, the Rebel T2i is an amazing value.

 Now here’s where I want you to pay particular attention: don’t buy the Canon LP-E6 batteries.
 Some aftermarket cousins are far less-expensive and actually last longer than the Canon version (a general observation over months of side-by-side use).
 Make sure that they are properly chipped so that the battery status indicator is accurate and they can be used in a Canon charger.
 Stay away from anything that needs its own charger.